prometheus/docs/content/docs/alerting/configuration.md

 Receiver is a named configuration of one or more notification integrations.

+__Other receiver implementations available in version 0.0.4 of Alertmanager are not implemented yet.
+We are gladly accepting any contributions to add them to the new implementation.__

 ```
 # The unique name of the receiver.
 name: <string>